utsav44/Assignment/README.md

 export OPENAI_API_KEY=""

 4. Local Model Setup (Recommended)
-To ensure stability and speed, it is recommended to download the embedding and reranking models locally instead of downloading them at runtime.
+It is recommended to download the embedding and reranking models locally instead of downloading them at runtime.
 Install Git LFS (if not already installed): git lfs install
 Clone the models: